Peter Warren Singer is Senior Fellow and Director of the Center for

 has also been made an official reading of the National Defense University,

-US Air Force, US Navy, and the Royal Australian Navy.
+US Air Force, US Navy, US Army, and the Royal Australian Navy.

 Prior to his current position, Dr. Singer was

 the founding Director of the Project on U.S. Policy Towards the

 Islamic World in the Saban Center at Brookings, where was a founding

 organizer of the U.S.-Islamic World Forum, a global leaders conference.